bblsh/kagu/README.md

 * There's currently no option to choose an audio input and output (coming soonTM), so the defaults will be used.
 * Any and all feedback or pull requests to improve Kagu in any way is welcome!
 * This was tested on macOS, and `cpal` may have issues building or running on other platforms.
-* Windows has not been tested yet.
+* Windows has not been fully tested yet.

 [rust]: https://www.rust-lang.org/
 [cpal]: https://github.com/RustAudio/cpal